Helping Afghans and Central Asians prosper in the UK.

 Jess completed the international bachelor of psychology at Leiden University, with a minor in Global Migration from the University of Amsterdam in 2021.
 Jess is the Integration Manager working to ensure that the Afghanistan community feels welcomed and integrated into British society.
 Currently Jess is coordinating the ESOL classes at our office in Feltham.

-Alice graduated from Manchester University in 2019 with a History degree.
-Alice is the Girls Football Project Coordinator.
-The project is designed to empower young Afghan and Muslim girls by using sport as a tool to develop not only their physical wellbeing, but also their mental wellbeing by increasing social skills, confidence and self-esteem.
-Alice is currently running training sessions twice a week and the club has grown so much since it was launched!
+Hannah graduated from the University of Nottingham in 2021 with a degree in German and Politics, and is currently the Girls Football Project Co-ordinator.
+The aim of the project is to empower young Afghan and Muslim girls by using sport as a tool to develop not only their physical well-being, but also their mental wellbeing too by increasing social skills, confidence, and self-esteem.
+The sessions have been incredibly successful so far, with up to 60 girls playing football across two training sessions a week.
+We hope to continue expanding as a football club and developing the girls football skills further!

 Legal and Development